eugenia1984/english/glossary.md

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

+- **enjoy**: When you like doing something very much, you can say you enjoy it.
+It's a simple way to express that something makes you happy.
+For example, you can say, `I enjoy playing video games` if playing video games is fun for you

 - **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse

 - **even** is used to emphasize something unexpected or to include something in addition.
 For example, `She can speak many languages, even Tupi` means that it's surprising or notable that she can also speak Tupi, in addition to other languages. **Even** is often used to emphasize something that may not be expected or is additional to what has already been mentioned.